klustria/helidon-mp-ocivault-unittest/Practices.md

         2. Click on the green arrow head on the left side of the `class MockitoMockTest` declaration and choose `Run 'MockitoMockTest'`
     3. The test will begin execution and all test results should be successful once completed.

+## Miscellaneous
+The distribution [helidon-mp-oci-unittest-complete.zip](helidon-mp-oci-unittest-complete.zip) contains the complete project setup that has the application source code and includes the full unit test.
+Used this to compare your work after you completed all the exercises.